chinsiang99/aws-cloud-practinioner-prep/03.cloud-technology/README.md

 Back up on-premises data using AWS Storage Gateway and AWS Backup, enabling a hybrid cloud backup strategy that covers both cloud and on-premises resources.

+## When to Use AWS Backup:

+- You need to manage backups across multiple AWS services.
+- You require a single console to manage backup policies and schedules.
+- You want to automate backups and ensure compliance with data protection regulations.
+- You need cross-region or cross-account backup capabilities.
+- You have a hybrid setup where both on-premises and cloud backups are needed (AWS Backup can integrate with AWS Storage Gateway for this purpose).

 ## Pricing of AWS backup:
 AWS Backup pricing is based on the amount of data backed up, the frequency of backups, and the storage class used to store the backups.
 Additional charges may apply for cross-region or cross-account backups.
 You only pay for the resources you use, making it a cost-effective solution for managing backups.

 In summary, AWS Backup is a powerful, centralized backup solution that simplifies the management of backups across your AWS environment and on-premises infrastructure.
 It ensures that your data is protected, easily recoverable, and compliant with regulatory requirements.

+## When to Use AWS Backup vs. AWS Storage Gateway:
+1. Use AWS Backup:

+- If you are primarily managing and automating backups for AWS resources like EC2, RDS, DynamoDB, etc.
+- When you need centralized backup management for both AWS and on-premises resources, using policies and schedules.
+- If you want to automate compliance and data retention policies across multiple AWS services.
+- For cross-region or cross-account backups within AWS.

+2. Use AWS Storage Gateway:

+- If you need to extend your on-premises storage to AWS for backup, archiving, or disaster recovery.
+- When you have existing on-premises applications that need to use AWS storage without significant changes.
+- If you require specific hybrid storage capabilities, such as file, volume, or tape storage integration with AWS.
+- For scenarios where you need a bridge between your on-premises infrastructure and AWS cloud storage.

+Combining Both Services: In a hybrid cloud setup, you can use AWS Storage Gateway to back up on-premises data to AWS, and then use AWS Backup to manage those backups along with your AWS-native resources.
+This provides a comprehensive backup strategy that covers both cloud and on-premises environments.